samvise85/bookshelf/README.md

 ================ What's left ================

 In this version:
+- Settings
 - Users can add more informations
 - Users can decide which information to display
 - Users have new profiles (eg. author, moderator)
+- (NTH) Separate the views of anonimous user, logged user and administrator (similarly to the internationalization)
 - Book types (some types don't have chapters)
 - Drafts
 - Route in analytics